nopnop2002/esp-idf-ssd1306/DeviceAddDemo/README.md

 ```

 This project allows you to use an initialization function that does not install the i2c driver.
-This function specifies the i2c port to use as the function argument.
+This function specifies the I2C port number and I2C address to use as arguments to the function.
 ```
 i2c_device_add(&dev, i2c_num, CONFIG_RESET_GPIO, I2C_ADDRESS);
 ```